Hopp til hovedinnhold

 }

-To extract the datapoints from this object, we need to iterate over the values list.
+To extract the data points from this object, we need to iterate over the values list.
 Let's attempt to use map again to do that:

 input.sensorData.map(timeseries =>